On our homestead, we have more than one chicken coop.

 Good ventilation and cleaning the chicken coop regularly will help prevent upper respiratory infections.
 Our coops have windows, and one of our coops has a 4-inch gap between the roof and the walls to allow for a cross breeze.
 There’s an overhang so the inside of the coop doesn’t get wet inside when it rains.

-Of course, if it’s raining out, or very cold, you might want to close these windows and doors, so some sort of door is necessary, but overall, making sure there are windows in your coop will help promote good ventilation.
+Of course, if it’s raining out (or very cold), you might want to close these windows and doors.
+Some sort of door is necessary, but overall, making sure there are windows in your coop will help promote good ventilation.

 So, windows and good ventilation are both good things for your chicken coop design.